Norwood Bowne

 Norwood Bowne (May 2, 1813 in New York City – January 7, 1890 in Delhi, Delaware County, New York) was an American newspaper editor and politician from New York.

 Life

-In early youth he learned the printer's trade.
-In 1830, he removed to Delhi, New York, to study law with Charles Hathaway, who had married Bowne's sister Maria Augusta in 1828, but worked for the Delaware Republican instead.
+In his youthful years,he learned the printer's trade.
+In 1830, he moved to Delhi, New York, to study law with Charles Hathaway.
+Charles had married Bowne's sister, Maria Augusta in 1828, but worked for the Delaware Republican.
 This paper was not successful, and Bowne returned to New York City, where he published the Protestant Vindicator.
 In 1834, the printing and publishing house was destroyed by fire.
 In 1839, he returned to Delhi, New York, and from January 1839 until his death, he published the Delaware Express.

 He was postmaster of Delhi, New York, from 1849 to 1852.

 In 1854, he was elected an inspector of state prisons, being in office from 1855 to 1857.

 In 1876, he ran for presidential elector on the Republican Rutherford B. Hayes ticket, but New York was won by Samuel J. Tilden.